rebcabin/tangledown/README.md

 ### GET LINES

 This method for getting a file name from the argument list will eat all options.
 It works for the Tangledown Kernel and for tangling down from a script or a notebook, but it's not future-proofed.
+Tangledown is still a toy.

 <!-- #raw -->
 <noweb name="print-sys-argv">